akramcodez/Animal-Profile-Page-Search/README.md

 - **Profiles** showcase unique bios and images, which users can edit anytime.
 - Users can also **delete posts** to keep things organized.
 - Engagement metrics include **likes and comments** to make the experience more interactive.
 - **Home Page** displays recent activities and trending profiles, along with stories for quick updates.
+- A new **search function** allows users to find profiles easily and receive suggestions based on their queries.

 ---